Tours and activities

 Mercado bazurto tour

 On this tour, take a behind-the-scenes look at the local market.
-Mercado Bazurto is the Cartagena outside the tourist highlights, where you yourself are the main attraction.
+Mercado Bazurto is the Cartagena outside the tourist highlights, where you yourself are the biggest attraction.

 Want to know more?
-Read our behind-the-scenes travel story of Mercado Bazurto here .
+Read our behind-the-scenes travel story about Mercado Bazurto here .

 Street Food & Culture tour

-A tour where you taste the tastiest snacks at the best stalls.
-Meanwhile, you’ll get information on the history and food culture of Cartagena and tips on the best places to eat.
+A tour where you taste the most delicious snacks at the best stalls.
+Meanwhile, you will get information about the history and food culture of Cartagena and tips for the tastiest addresses.

 Want to know more?
 Read our travel story Streetfood tour Cartagena here.